 Figure 7-2 shows the projected non-potable water financial plan under the status quo scenario.
-The green have which represent not each flow, are below the stacked grey have from EV 2025 to EV 2020, which bars, which represent net cash flow, are below the stacked gray bars from FY 2025 to FY 2029, which represents the reduction to the cash balance in those years of the study.
+The green bars, which represent net cash flow, are below the stacked gray bars from FY 2025 to FY 2029, which represents the reduction to the cash balance in those years of the study.